Register an Oracle Cloud@Customer Database

 1 In Oracle Cloud Infrastructure Identity and Access Management (IAM), obtain permissions to register your target database.
 Permissions to Register an Oracle Cloud@Customer Database with Oracle Data Safe

-2 (Exadata Database on Cloud@Customer) Create an Oracle Data Safe service account on your target database and grant it Oracle Data Safe roles.
+2 (Oracle Exadata Database Service on Cloud@Customer) Create an Oracle Data Safe service account on your target database and grant it Oracle Data Safe roles.
 Create the service account as the SYS user.

-Create an Oracle Data Safe Service Account on Your Target Database
+Create an Oracle Data Safe Service Account on Your Database

-3 (Exadata Database on Cloud@Customer) Grant the Oracle Data Safe service account on your target database Oracle Data Safe roles.
+3 (Oracle Exadata Database Service on Cloud@Customer) Grant the Oracle Data Safe service account on your target database Oracle Data Safe roles.

 Grant Roles to the Oracle Data Safe Service Account on Your Target Database

-4 (Exadata Database on Cloud@Customer) If you plan to connect to the target database via an Oracle Data Safe private endpoint and want to configure a TLS connection, create a wallet or certificate.
+4 (Oracle Exadata Database Service on Cloud@Customer) If you plan to connect to the target database via an Oracle Data Safe private endpoint and want to configure a TLS connection, create a wallet or certificates.

 Create a Wallet or Certificates for a TLS Connection.